vincentgmz/SkyLapse/README.md

 - **Program codes in multiple files**

     Different functionalities are stored in respective files.
-For example, the attributes and movements of enemies and the player are seperated into `<enemy.cpp>` and `player.cpp` for documentation and maintainance. `main.cpp` does the integration.
+For example, the attributes and movements of enemies and the player are seperated into `enemy.cpp` and `player.cpp` for documentation and maintainance. `main.cpp` does the integration.

 - **File input/output**

-    - load the game by compiling the c program and running the executable
+    - The game is loaded by compiling the c++ program and running the executable
     - AD and space keys serve will be read by the program, which makes according effects on the screen
     - When the game ends, your score and best score so far will be displayed